Your feedback has been sent to our team.

 3.87

-Introduces the most significant texts of Holocaust literature and surveys important philosophical and historical reflections on the meaning of the Holocaust.
+Introduces the most significant texts and films dealing with the Holocaust and surveys important philosophical and historical reflections on the meaning of the Holocaust.
+Meets second writing requirement.

 No course sections viewed yet.